 An address book in a spreadsheet works fine, until you want to link it to other scripts or automations.
-A simple MySQL database gives you more flexibility - and it's a good way to get familiar with databases and Bash scripting.
+A simple MySQL database gives you more flexibility — and it’s a good way to get to grips with databases and Bash scripting.

-In this example, the database runs on a Synology NAS with MariaDB, but it works on any MySQL/MariaDB instance.
+In this example, the database is running on a Synology NAS with MariaDB, but it will work on any MySQL/MariaDB instance.

 Requirements

-- MySQL client on your machine (macOS, Linux)
+- A MySQL client on your machine (macOS, Linux)

 - A running MySQL or MariaDB server

-- A user with rights to create databases
+- A user with permissions to create databases

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"